 An introduction to the academic discipline of Environmental Studies through historical and contemporary analysis of nature-based imagery.
 What those representations indicate about past and present environmental changes will be discussed.
 Roles of the artist as naturalist, scientist and conservationist will be explored, as well as visual representation by a diverse range of cultural groups.
-(One field trip outside of class may be required for this course.)
+(One field trip outside of class time may be required.)

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2021-09-20 to 2021-12-10.

 Footnote InformationE S -003.-50Z: This is an online class that does not have scheduled meetings.
 Students can log in anytime to do the required weekly course work.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Most De Anza classes will use the Canvas course management system.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning

 - Four hours lecture (48 hours total per quarter).

 - General Education Class

 - Credit - Degree Applicable

 - Letter Grading

 - See general education pages for the requirements this course meets.